Find Grad Schools

 • Nuclear Physics Professor

-Is There Going to be Demand for Physics Postsecondary Professors?
+Is There Job Demand for Physics Postsecondary Professors?

-There were about 17,600 jobs for Physics Professor in 2016 (in the United States).
+In the United States, there were 17,600 jobs for Physics Professor in 2016.
 New jobs are being produced at a rate of 10.2% which is above the national average.
 The Bureau of Labor Statistics predicts 1,800 new jobs for Physics Professor by 2026.
-The BLS estimates 1,600 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 1,600 job openings in this field each year.

 undefined